Home > Footwear

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Our team of testers put the shoes on the list through the (literal) paces.
-We may not be the United States Post Office, but we certainly put hundreds of collective miles on these runners through snow, rain, heat, and gloom of night.
-During short speed workouts, run commutes, heart-rate spiking interval training, and weekend devotion to the church of the long run, we faithfully logged steps and notes on each shoe listed here.
-So whether you’re a recreational runner lacing up for a family 5K or a competitive marathoner, we have a shoe for you.
+Our team of testers put the shoes on the list through the paces, including short speed workouts, run commutes, heart-rate spiking interval training, and long weekend runs.
+We faithfully logged steps and notes on each shoe listed here.
+So whether youโ€™re a recreational runner lacing up for a family 5K or a competitive marathoner, we have the best running shoe for you.

 The Best Running Shoes of 2024

-• Weight 8.3 oz. (men)/6.4 oz. (women)
+• Weight: 8.3 oz. (men)/6.4 oz. (women)

-• Stack Height 36 mm/30 mm
+• Stack Height: 36 mm/30 mm

-• Drop 5 mm
+• Drop: 5 mm

 Pros